pmean/build-website/text/07/SmallCellSizes.md

 remember is that a confidence interval is always a good indication about whether the sample size was adequate.
 The actual estimate of Kappa is 0.57, but the 95% confidence interval ranges from 0.13 to 1.
-So this reminds you that you don\'t have enough data to say whether the agreement is poor, moderate, excellent, or perfect.
+So this reminds you that you don't have enough data to say whether the agreement is poor, moderate, excellent, or perfect.

 Now 894 is a large sample size, but the failure to get sufficient